Connecting Teachers, Students and Watersheds

 South Sound GREEN has over 25 years experience providing watershed education for Thurston County teachers and students.
 South Sound GREEN is cooperatively sponsored by Thurston Conservation District, Thurston County, the Cities of Olympia, Tumwater, and Lacey, and Trout Unlimited.
 Additional program funding is provided through grants from various entities.
-South Sound GREEN also partners with the Nisqually River Education Project (NREP) and the Chehalis Basin Education Consortium (CBEC) in the delivery of annual programs, such as the GREEN Congress, Summer Teacher Institute, and other student and teacher development opportunities.
+South Sound GREEN also partners with the Nisqually River Education Project (NREP) and the Chehalis Basin Education Consortium (CBEC) in the delivery of annual programs, such as the GREEN Congress, Summer Institute for Teachers, and other student and teacher development opportunities.

 Providing Opportunities for Stewardship